wise-coders/cassandra-jdbc-driver/README.md

 [Available here](https://dbschema.com/jdbc-drivers/CassandraJdbcDriver.zip).
 Unpack and include all jars in your classpath.

-The driver can be tested by downloading and installing [DbSchema](http://www.dbschema.com).
-The tool has a 15 days trial period.
-In DbSchema Connection Dialog 'Use URI' you can set an URL as below, with different connection parameters.
-DbSchema will download the driver in the local user home folder .DbSchema/drivers/Cassandra ( C:\Users\YourUser\.DbSchema\drivers\Cassandra ).

 ## How to Configure the JDBC Driver

 * Java Driver Class: com.dbschema.CassandraJdbcDriver